EverythingMe/chef-redash/README.md

 * `node['redash']['checksum']` - sha256 checksum of the tarball obtained by `sha256sum redash-xx.tar.gz`
 * `node['redash']['allow']['google_app_domain']` - Google app domain for access control (eg: 'gmail.com')

+* `node['redash']['cookie_secret']` - Set this to force a specific cookie_secret.
+If unset, a new secret will be generated (and remembered through a cookie_secret.lock file)

+* `node['redash']['install_tarball']` - True by default.
+Set this to false when you don't want the tarball downloaded / extracted.
+Rather, you are expected to make /opt/redash (or `node['redash']['path']`) available by other means, such as a graft of a developer's local workspace.
+Note that the directory must contain pre-generated static content, built as per redash Readme.

 Usage